jham005/esto-perpetua/src/contents/06-order-details.md

 The Old Kirk Museum in Kirkintilloch has a good iron display.
 A rare Carron Co.
 K2 phone kiosk is on exhibit at the Glasgow Transport Museum.

-For further info contact Dr Duncan Comrie via email <greensandart@gmail.com>
+For further information contact Dr Duncan Comrie via email <greensandart@gmail.com>

 ![Sausages and egg](testing-the-frypan.jpg "L")